-The Honorable R. James Nicholson
+Secretary R. James Nicholson

-Partner, Brownstein Hyatt Farber & Schreck and Former U.S. Secretary of Veteran's Affairs
+Senior Counsel, Brownstein Hyatt Farber & Schreck

 R. James "Jim" Nicholson is a partner with the law firm of Brownstein Hyatt Farber Schreck, LLP.
 His practice for the firm includes public policy, healthcare, international law, state and federal regulatory law, real estate, oil and gas, and alternative energy.
-Previously, Jim served as United States secretary of veterans affairs in the cabinet of president George W. Bush.
+Previously, Jim served as United States Secretary of Veterans Affairs in the cabinet of President George W. Bush.
 President Bush nominated Jim for this position in December 2004.
 Jim was unanimously confirmed by the U.S. Senate on January 26, 2005, and was sworn into office on February 1, 2005.

 Jim earned his master's degree from Columbia University, and his law degree from the University of Denver.
 He first practiced law in Denver, specializing in real estate, municipal finance, and zoning.
-In 1978, Jim founded Nicholson Enterprises, Inc., a developer of planned residential communities, and in 1987 he purchased Renaissance Homes, which became an award-winning custom home builder under his management.
+In 1978, Jim founded Nicholson Enterprises, Inc., a developer of planned residential communities, and in 1987, he purchased Renaissance Homes, which became an award-winning custom home builder under his management.

-In 1986, Jim was elected committeeman from Colorado for the Republican National Committee (RNC).
-In 1993, he was elected vice-chairman, and in 1997, he was elected RNC chairman.
+In 1986, Jim was elected Committeeman from Colorado for the Republican National Committee (RNC).
+In 1993, he was elected Vice-Chairman, and in 1997, he was elected RNC Chairman.

 Jim's wife, Suzanne, is an accomplished artist.
 They are the parents of three adult children.